nour-6687/JS0/JS Lessons.md

 #### WEEK 21

+#169 - What Is JSON
+#170 - JSON Syntax And Compare With JS Object
+#171 - What Is API
+#172 - Parse And Stringify
+#173 - Asynchronous vs Synchronous Programming
+#174 - Call Stack And Web API
+#175 - Event Loop And Callback Queue
+#176 - What Is AJAX And Network Information
+#177 - Request And Response From Real API
+#178 - Loop On Data

 <!--Uploading to github  -->

 If you create or edit new files, follow these steps to upload your changes to GitHub: